fusionpbx/fusionpbx-docs/source/accounts/gateways.rst

 Gateways
 =========

 Gateways define the location and settings for other VoIP servers or Providers.
 After defining the Gateways use the Outbound routes to direct calls through the gateways.
+Required items are in bold.

 `Check out the Youtube video <https://youtu.be/YKOTACDYQ3A>`_ .